Reverse Mortgage Interest Rates & Fees

-If you are still concerned about rising interest rates, why not consider the Government low-interest rate Home Equity Access Scheme (HEAS)?
+If you are still concerned about rising interest rates, why not consider the Government’s low-interest rate Home Equity Access Scheme (HEAS)?
 It’s a reverse mortgage-style loan issued by the federal government that allows eligible Australian retirees (including self-funded retirees) to boost their retirement income by drawing on their home equity and borrowing up to 150% of the full Age Pension entitlement.

-The Household Capital Pension Boost service helps Australian seniors access their home equity through the HEAS by taking care of the complete application process and removing the barriers that often come with dealing directly with Centrelink.
+The Household Capital Pension Boost service helps Australian seniors access their home wealth through the HEAS by taking care of the complete application process and removing the barriers that often come with dealing directly with Centrelink.